styxlab/gatsby-starter-try-ghost/README.md

         siteUrl: `https://your-blog.com`,

         // Maximum number of post shown per page
-        // With Infinite Scroll this is the chunk of posts fetched when scrolling down
+        // Infinite Scroll: Initial chunk of posts, subsequent posts are fetched one by one
         postsPerPage: 3,

         // This allows an alternative site title for meta data for pages.